unflawed/life/README.md

 I continue to possess extraordinary wealth from my business portfolio, with millions in the bank, millions in assets and I am constantly investing-in and solving global large-scale problems.

 I love my life, my family and my friends and they love me deeply.
-Although I possess the skills to do so, I hire the best staff to run areas of my business to ensure that all my business is legally compliant, growing and managed in the best way possible.
+Although I possess the skills to do it myself, I hire the best staff to run areas of my business to ensure that all my business is legally compliant, growing and managed in the best way possible.

 ## Strategy